 Assessment type: Monitoring Key question(s): To what extent are Annex II Adverse Impacts occurring?
 Research design: Cross-sectional, longitudinal study Data sources Primary data, annual invitation for DDPs to self-report.
 Unit(s) of analysis DDPs, which engage actors (e.g. ASM mining cooperatives) at the production-level of the upstream supply chain.
-Key metric(s): Primary data collection using self-reporting approach using indicator(s) in Table 8.3.
+Key metric(s): Primary data collection using self-reporting approach using indicator(s) in Table 9.3.
 Sampling: An invitation for due diligence programmes to self-report will be launched annually.
 DDPs may opt to self-include in this process.
 Assessment themes: The monitoring indicators at the Annex II ultimate outcome level will serve as a backdrop for the annual incident reporting.
 The change over time in reported incidents and their nature will provide a window into the changing supply chain impact landscape.
 Of particular interest is the change in prevalence and nature of Annex II Adverse Impacts in the supply chain as reported by DDPs in the upstream supply chain.
 Indicators: This assessment features Annex II-premised indicators.

-Table 8.3.
+Table 9.3.
 Monitoring indicators for Annex II Adverse Impact risks

 Adverse impact variable # of relevant incidents identified through DDP system # of relevant incidents followed-up on through DDP system # of relevant incidents mitigated through DDP system Hun nan-rights serious abuses - Serious abuses ass sociated with extracti on, transport or trade of minerals 1.
 Incidents of torture, cruel, inhuman and degrading treatment. # of relevant incidents # of relevant incidents # of relevant incidents 2.
 Incidents of forced / compulsory labour. # of relevant incidents # of relevant incidents # of relevant incidents 3.
 Incidents reported of worst forms of child labour. # of relevant incidents # of relevant incidents # of relevant incidents 4.
 Incidents reported of sexual violence. # of relevant incidents # of relevant incidents # of relevant incidents 5.
 Incidents reported of conflict-related deaths. # of relevant incidents # of relevant incidents # of relevant incidents Dire ct or indirect support to non-state armed group S 6.
 Incidents reported of illegally controlled mine sites, transportation routes, trading hubs. # of relevant incidents # of relevant incidents # of relevant incidents 7.
-Incidents reported of illegally taxed or extorted money or minerals at mine site # of relevant incidents # of relevant incidents # of relevant incidents access points, transportation routes and/or trading hubs.
-8. Incidents reported of illegally taxed or extorted intermediaries, export companies and/or international traders. # of relevant incidents # of relevant incidents # of relevant incidents Pub lic or private security forces 1 9.
-Incidents related to public or private security forces. # of relevant incidents # of relevant incidents # of relevant incidents Brib ery and fraudulent misrepresentation of the ori gin of minerals 10.
-Incidents related to bribery and fraudulent misrepresentation. # of relevant incidents # of relevant incidents # of relevant incidents Mon ey laundering 1 11.
-Incidents related to money laundering. # of relevant incidents # of relevant incidents # of relevant incidents Non -payment of taxes, fees and royalties due to go vernments 12.
+Incidents reported of illegally taxed or extorted money or minerals at mine site # of relevant incidents # of relevant incidents # of relevant incidents

+Adverse impact variable # of relevant incidents identified through DDP system # of relevant incidents followed-up on through DDP system # of relevant incidents mitigated through DDP system access points, transportation routes and/or trading hubs.
+8. Incidents reported of illegally taxed or extorted intermediaries, export companies and/or international traders. # of relevant incidents # of relevant incidents # of relevant incidents Publ lic or private security forces ' 9.
+Incidents related to public or private security forces. # of relevant incidents # of relevant incidents # of relevant incidents Brib ery and fraudulent misrepresentation of the ori gin of minerals I 10.
+Incidents related to bribery and fraudulent misrepresentation. # of relevant incidents # of relevant incidents # of relevant incidents Mon ey laundering 11.
+Incidents related to money laundering. # of relevant incidents # of relevant incidents # of relevant incidents Non -payment of taxes, fees and royalties due to go 12.
 Incidents related to non-payment of taxes, fees and royalties due to governments. # of relevant incidents # of relevant incidents # of relevant incidents total total total